-Mortality PUB-2010 Headcount Weighted Safety Below Median Male the Florida Retirement System.
+Mortality PUB-2010 Headcount Weighted Safety Below Median Male

 Table and PUB-2010 Headcount Weighted Safety Employee Female Table.
 The tables use ages set forward one year and mortality improvements to all future years after 2010 using scale MP-2018.
-These are the same mortality rates used for Special Risk Class members in the July 1, 2021 actuarial valuation of
+These are the same mortality rates used for Special Risk Class members in the July 1, 2021 actuarial valuation of the